The distributivity spectrum of Baker's variety: Near-unanimity and edge terms

 From a more recent point of view, \eqref{14} might be seen as a combination of two observations.
 First, the fact that a near-unanimity term easily yields a set of directed J{\'o}nsson terms; see, e.~g., Barto and Kozik \cite[Section 5.3.1]{BK}.
 Second, the observation in \cite{jds} that directed J{\'o}nsson terms not only imply congruence distributivity, but also imply certain similar relation identities.
 The technical idea of merging $R_n$ and $R_1$, so as to obtain a smaller number of factors in \eqref{14} and \eqref{17} seems new, at least in the present context.

-In general, we do not know whether the results in Proposition \ref{sch} give the best possible bounds.
-First, we do not know whether we can replace the tolerance $\Theta$ by an admissible relation $T$ in \eqref{14} and \eqref{17} (with or without the same number of factors on the right).
+We do not know whether we can replace the tolerance $\Theta$ by an admissible relation $T$ in \eqref{14} and \eqref{17} (with or without the same number of factors on the right).
 Apart from this, the variety of lattices shows that the results in Proposition \ref{sch} are best possible when $m=1$.
 Since $u$ is a $4$-ary near-unanimity term in $\mathcal N_4$, then Theorems \ref{bds}, \ref{pari} and \ref{proprelb} show that the values of the indices on the right-hand sides of Proposition \ref{sch} are best possible when $m=2$.

 We now turn to edge terms, an important generalization of near-unanimity terms.
 Berman, Idziak, Markovi\'c, McKenzie, Valeriote and Willard \cite{bimm} have introduced edge terms in \cite{bimm}, providing equivalent characterizations for their existence.
 Further characterizations have been found by Kearnes and Szendrei in \cite{KS}.